 Co-Founder & Medical Director

-Dr. Frawley is a board certified internist and certified by the American Society of Addiction Medicine.
-He has been treating chronic pain over the past five years, and is Co-Founder of Recovery Road Medical Center.
+Dr. Frawley is a board-certified internist, certified by the American Society of Addiction Medicine and past Presdient of the California Society of Addiction Medicine.
+He has been treating chronic pain over the past five years and is Co-Founder of Recovery Road Medical Center.

 Dr. Sherif El-Asyouty, M.D.